Nan'an, Fujian: History

 Inhabited since the Neolithic Era, the first incarnation of Nan'an was established as a commandery in the early 500s by the division of Jin'an County under Emperor Wu of Liang.
-It was under the jurisdiction of the Qingyuan Circuit during the Five Dynasties and Ten Kingdoms Period, and was incorporated into Quanzhou Prefecture (泉州府) during the Qing dynasty, when it was considered one of the Three Wu Kingdoms alongside Jinjiang and Hui'an.
+It was under the jurisdiction of the Qingyuan Circuit during the Min Kingdom and was incorporated into Quan Prefecture (泉州府) during the Ming dynasty, when it was considered one of the Three Wu Kingdoms alongside Jinjiang and Hui'an.

 Following the establishment of the Republic of China, Nan'an was a part of Jinjiang Prefecture until its incorporation into Quanzhou City in 1986; it was the site of military engagements during the Chinese Communist Revolution.
 Nan'an was established as a county-level city in its own right in 1993.

 Geography and climate

 Nan'an experiences subtropical monsoonal humid climate.
 It has an average temperature of 20.9 °C.

 The city covers an area of 2036 km2.

 Nan'an is situated below Anxi County, adjacent to Jinjiang City to the east and Tong'an District of Xiamen to the West.
 Nan'an is 97 km from Xiamen.
 It is 30 km from downtown of Quanzhou and 220 km from the provincial capital, Fuzhou.

 Islands and islets in Nan'an include: